-2 Employees are prohibited from participating in any activity which may lead to the understanding that GC Group is involved with or giving political support to politicians, political parties or any political group.
+2 Employees are prohibited from participating in an activity which may lead to the understanding that GC Group is involved with or giving political support to politicians, political parties or any political group, both domestically and regionally.

 3 GC Group does not have the policy to provide support in the form of money, resources or any other asset, either directly or indirectly, to the benefit of politicians, political parties or political groups.